-As aforementioned, Naxos is a big island, resulting in a big coastline as well.
-The most well-known beaches of the island are found mainly on its west side.
+As aforementioned, Naxos is a big island, resulting in an extended coastline.
+The most well-known beaches lie on its west side.

-Popular locations that one has probably heard of even before their initial visit of the island are Plaka, Agios Prokopios, Alyko and Sahara (Limanakia).
-These location names are linked with long, pure white, sandy beaches with crystal clear waters and are rated top on the list of the things to do when visiting Naxos.
+Famous locations one has probably heard of before their initial visit to the island are Plaka, Agios Prokopios, Aliko, and Sahara (Limanakia).
+Those location names are linked to long, pure white, sandy beaches with crystal clear waters and should be rated top on your bucket list.

 They are regarded as some of the most beautiful beaches in the Aegean sea, so it is advisable to spend a considerable part of your holiday there.

-After all, both the organised ones with beach bars and sunbeds as well as the unorganized, secluded ones offer the great tan that visitors are sure to be complimented on back home!
+After all, both the organized ones with beach bars and sunbeds, as well as the unorganized, secluded ones, offer a great tan that visitors are sure to be complimented on back home!

-Wondering about the transportation?
+Worrying about transportation?
 No need to; just book your car with us and get the best rates.

 Note: You can now rent your sunbeds online!

-We have gathered a list of the Best Things to Do in Naxos.
-This list includes the absolute must-sees and must-dos on the traditional Cycladic island: places to visit, attractions, where to swim, activities, tours, where to eat and more.
-We have also added some more authentic and upcoming trends.
+We have compiled a list of the Best Things to Do in Naxos, which includes the absolute must-sees and must-dos on the traditional Cycladic island: places to visit, attractions, where to swim, activities, tours, where to eat, and more.

-In brief, the top things to do is to spend your days on the beautiful sandy beaches, visit some of the historical sites, stroll in Chora (main town) and the many traditional villages and, dine in nice restaurants.
+In brief, the top things to do are to spend your days on the beautiful sandy beaches, visit some of the historical sites, stroll in Chora (the main town) and the many traditional villages, and, dine in nice restaurants.

-Open the table of contents to see our proposals in a glance.
+Open the table of contents to see our proposals at a glance.